Indrajiths4/skills-github-pages/index.md

----
-title: Welcome to my blog
+# Welcome to My Website

----
+Hello and welcome to my website!
+Here, you'll find a collection of my thoughts, projects, and experiences.
+I'm passionate about Cricket.